nils-geiger/sales-performance-analysis/data/raw/README.md

 # Raw Data

-This folder contains the original Maven Toys dataset used in this project.
+This folder contains the original dataset used in this project.

 Files: